Mary Paula Kebirungi Turyahikayo

 Mary Paula Kebirungi Turyahikayo also known as Turyahikayo Kebirungi Mary Paula (born 15 January 1961) is a Ugandan politician and social scientist.
 She is the former woman Member of Parliament representative for Rubabo County, Rukungiri District under the National Resistance Movement political party ticket.
-She was the aspirant for 2021-2026 Mp for Rubabo county but lost the election with only 20,287 votes.
+She was the aspirant for 2021-2026 Mp for Rubabo county but lost the election to Namanya Naboth of FDC with only 20,287 votes.

 Education background

 In 1974, she joined St Theresa Primary School for her Primary Leaving Examinations and later joined Immaculate Heart Girls Senior Secondary School to obtain her Uganda Certificate of Education in 1978.
-She was awarded Uganda Advanced Certificate of Education from Kibuli S.S in 1980 and was admitted at Makerere University to acquire her bachelor's degree of Arts in Social Sciences (Political Science, Sociology) in 1984.
+She was awarded Uganda Advanced Certificate of Education from Kibuli Secondary School in 1980 and was admitted at Makerere University to acquire her bachelor's degree of Arts in Social Sciences (Political Science, Sociology) in 1984.
 In 1997, she had a Postgraduate Certificate in Management from Uganda Management Institute.
 Mary later returned to Uganda Management Institute to acquire her Post graduate Diploma in Management (2000) and Master of Public Health Leadership(2009).